-The treated waste - if sufficiently sterile - can generally be disposed with waste in a sanitary landfill, or in some cases discharged into the sewer system.
-In the past, treatment of medical waste was primarily performed on-site at hospitals in dedicated medical waste facilities.
-Over time, the expense and regulation of these facilities have prompted organizations to hire contractors to collect, treat, and dispose of medical waste, and the percentage of medical organizations that perform their own treatment and disposal has dropped.
+In the past, medical waste produced at hospitals was primarily treated on-site.
+Over time, the expense and regulation of treatment have prompted clinics and medical facilities to hire contractors to haul away their waste for treatment and disposal off-site, and the percentage of medical organizations that perform their own treatment and disposal has dropped.

 Incineration is the controlled burning of the medical waste in a dedicated incinerator.
 Among industry professionals, these units are often referred to as hospital/medical/infectious waste incinerators (HMIWIs).

 Incineration is an old technology and was widely used in the past for all sorts of waste.
 Individual buildings had their own waste incinerators in many cases.
 Incinerators got a bad reputation because of the air pollution they created and because the bottom ash, or clinker, was hard to keep under control.
 Members of the public unfortunately still have negative associations with incinerators.
 Today’s incineration units are typically much cleaner.